Use case

 Claude Code on free OSS models — the same route-by-task pattern, applied to Claude Code.

-InferAll home — the gateway, the free tier, the failover story.
+InferAll home — the gateway, the $5 starter, the failover story.

 InferAll for VS Code — Cline-based agent with the gateway pre-wired, free first run.